mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-review-a-po.md

 ![](../../.gitbook/assets/How-to-review-a-PO-4.png)

-After you “Approve” the PO, the status will be updated from Open to “Pending”.
+After you “Approve” the PO, the status will be updated from "Open" to “Pending”.

 ![](../../.gitbook/assets/How-to-review-a-PO-6.png)